 The Arduino system as described has a major shortcoming, it is assumed the sensors will be close to the CPU and there will be no long runs of cable.
 If longer cables are contemplated then larger pull-up resistors than the internally programmed Arduino pull-ups maybe required on all the reed switches.
 Very long cables may not be possible or recommended.

-Mounting the computer close to the sensors and building a radio link maybe the best alternative, and using some other board than a UNO with at least 10 pins of I/O free and some Wi-Fi could give a good combination. eg
+Mounting the Arduino computer close to the sensors and building a radio link on it maybe the best alternative, and possibly using some other board than a UNO with at least 10 pins of I/O free and some Wi-Fi could give a good combination.

 Battery power poses even more challenges, but a larger battery charged by a solar panel is a viable option these days.
-Designing ultra low power electronic gear is a specialist area and would require an article on its own.
+Designing ultra low power, electronic radio gear is a specialist area and would require an article on its own.

 3 Anemometer Cups and arms 1h21m (x3) = 4h3m (+support under cups)